ory/elements/README.md

 > before, we recommend migrating to @ory/elements-react.
 The legacy code base is
 > in https://github.com/ory/elements-legacy.

-If you're not looking to implement custom UI components for login, registration, settings, verification, recovery, or consent, but rather want to integrate authentication without changing the UI, follow our [guide for Auth.js](https://www.ory.sh/docs/getting-started/integrate-auth/auth-js).
+Ory Elements is a set of components that you can use to build your own login, registration, settings, verification, recovery and consent user interface.
+To just integrate authentication into your Next.js application and use the default user interfaces, follow our
+[guide for Auth.js](https://www.ory.sh/docs/getting-started/integrate-auth/auth-js).

 ## Getting Started